srobotta/wp-private-post-feedback/README.md

 # Wordpress Plugin Private Post Feedback

 This plugin allows to send feedback to the author and admin of a post.
 The post type can be selected where the feedback form should appear.
+Also, selected post types can be rated by clicking a star rating value.

 ## Installation